The Latymer Foundation

 The Latymer Foundation at Hammersmith exists to provide an academic education of the highest quality to pupils of ability, regardless of background.
 The Governors, in their commitment to equality of opportunity, provide bursaries to make this possible.

 Fundraising for means tested bursaries is one of the prime functions of The Foundation, and all members of the Latymer community, past and present, are invited to support The Foundation in its aims.
-For further information on bursaries, giving and support, please visit the Support Us part of the website.
+For further information on bursaries, giving and support, please visit the Foundation website.